Gleoman/debugging-rails/README.md

 ## User Stories:

-###User Story 1:
+### User Story 1:
 ```
-As a helpful individual,
+As a user,
-so that I can make myself available to help,
+So that I can make myself available to help other users,
 I would like to sign up and make a profile.
 ```

-###User Story 2:
+### User Story 2:
 ```
 As a user,
 So that other users can see what I can offer them,
-I would like to list the skills on my profile.
+I would like to list my skills on my profile.
 ```

 ### User Story 3:
 ```
 As a user,
-So that I can find people near me to help with a current issue,
+So that I can find people nearby to help me with a problem,
-I would like to be able to search by skill.
+I would like to be able to search other users by skill.
 ```

 ### User Story 4:
 ```
 As a user,
-So that I can safely leave the web app,
+So that I can exit the app,
 I would like to be able to sign out.
 ```